hermangroup/docs/masternodes/understanding.rst

 =======================

 - 100 HTA: A voting masternode requires 100 HTA.
 This role gives voting rights to the masternode owner and receives a 5%       reward.
 Historia can be obtained from exchanges such as Stex.
-- 5000 Historia: A IPFS masternode requires 5000 HTA.
+- 5000 Historia: An IPFS masternode requires 5000 HTA.
 This role gives voting rights to the masternode owner and receives a     25% reward.
 IPFS daemon is required to provide for content distribution.
-Historia can be obtained from exchange such as     Stex.
 - A server or VPS running Linux: Most recent guides use Ubuntu 16.04 LTS.
 We recommend VPS services such as Vultr and DigitalOcean, although any decent provider will do.
-Generally an instance with low to average specifications will do, although performance requirements will increase according to this roadmap.
+Generally, an instance with low to average specifications will do, although performance requirements will increase according to this roadmap.
 - A dedicated IPv4 and IPv6 address: These usually come with the VPS/server.